-One day last week I picked Jayden up after School and decided to give both him and Christian a treat.
+One day last week I picked G2 up after School and decided to give both him and G4 a treat.
 Now if you haven’t been to the Te Manawa Museum in Palmerston North, New Zealand…you MUST go!
 Especially if you have young children.
 The museum is filled with interactive displays and it is so much fun watching the children explore and learn while playing.

 All the ground floor is free entry so that is also a bonus to visit there.
 The first area you go to is the interactive house.
 It has a kitchen, lounge, bedroom/reading/dressing up area, and outdoor area consisting of a clothes line and a tree hut!

 But the most favourite area is the scariest.
 If you walk into the wardrobe and through the hanging clothes a door magically opens at the back….and you enter into a dark secret passage.
 The door quickly closes behind you and you are left to explore/find your way out, using all the senses minus sight!
 And believe me it’s a bit creepy.
 You hear mice scuttling and things are hanging from the ceiling…and you even have to climb a bit!
 If you are very brave you can feel your way to the very end and find yourself up in the tree hut.
 If you get a bit worried you can find the escape door and end up in the bedroom and take a rest on one of the beds…or maybe read a book…or try out the dress up clothes.

 In one of the rooms you learn how to do some plumbing.
 If you join the pipes correctly the water will start to run through the pipes.
 You can also fill up a bath with water and then pull the plug…learning not to waste water!

 But my favourite part is the the outdoor area where the children can construct a big wall with the soft bricks that are provided.
 Talk about great entertainment for boys!
 They love it….even if we go there every holidays…they still love it.